-The cable above is a typical HDMI cable, also known as Type-A HDMI Cable that we use to connect PCs, gaming consoles, set-top boxes, Blu-Ray players etc to display devices like monitors and TVs.
+The cable above is a typical HDMI cable, also known as Type-A that we use to connect PCs, gaming consoles, set-top boxes, Blu-Ray players, etc., to display devices like monitors, monitors, and TVs.

 Pay close attention to the connectors.

-A typical HDMI cable connector is trapezium in shape and measures about 13.9 mm x 4.5 mm.
+A typical HDMI cable connector is a trapezium in shape, measuring about 13.9 mm x 4.5 mm.
 This is almost the size of a USB port but a bit larger.

-The HDMI cables go into, well, HDMI ports on both the source device such as the PC, laptop, gaming console as well as on the display device such as TVs or monitors.
+The HDMI cables go into HDMI ports on both the source device, such as the PC, laptop, or gaming console, and the display device, such as TVs or monitors.

 The following image shows one end of an HDMI cable connected to a laptop.
 This cable is connected to an external display.